Doctor of Philosophy

 - BUSS7908 Research Readings Seminar.

-All candidates must formally defend their research thesis proposal.
-The goal is to ensure that the proposed research is worthwhile, meaningful, viable and feasible, and can be completed within the time-frame given the resource constraints of the program.
-This will take place within the first 18 months of candidature.
+All candidates must formally defend their research thesis proposal within 10 to 14 months of commencement (full time equivalent).
+The goal is to ensure that the proposed research is worthwhile, meaningful, viable and feasible, and can be completed within the timeframe given the resource constraints of the program.

 All research candidates must complete an Annual Progress Report at the end of each academic year.
 This report allows candidates to reflect on the progress made throughout the year and plan for the following year.